tldr-pages/tldr/pages/common/deployer.md

 `dep list`

-- Run any arbitrary command on hosts:
+- Run any arbitrary command on the remote hosts:

 `dep run "{{command}}"`